-Faculty: Bret Benesh, Philip Byrne, Robert Campbell, Sunil Chetty, Jennifer Galovich, David Hartz, Robert Hesse, Kristen Nairn, Travis Peters, Thomas Sibley, Anne Sinko, Michael Tangredi.
+Faculty: Bret Benesh, Philip Byrne, Robert Campbell, Sunil Chetty, David Hartz, Robert Hesse, Kristen Nairn, Travis Peters, Thomas Sibley, Anne Sinko, Michael Tangredi.

-The mathematics department offers courses to fit the needs of a wide variety of students: the student majoring in mathematics, the student majoring in another field who needs or chooses supporting courses in mathematics and the general liberal arts student.
+The mathematics department offers courses to fit the needs of a wide variety of students: the student majoring in mathematics, the student majoring in another field who needs supporting courses in mathematics, and the general liberal arts student.

 Since a knowledge of mathematics can be useful in disciplines as diverse as biology, philosophy and economics, the mathematics department offers a number of options to students.
-The major offerings are flexible enough to prepare students to apply for further study in graduate school, for a career in secondary education or as a mathematician or statistician in business or industry.
-It is also possible for a student to arrange for an individualized major in mathematics and another discipline.
-This should be done in careful consultation with a member of the mathematics department and a member of the student's major department.
+The major offerings are flexible enough to prepare students for further study in graduate school, for a career in secondary education, for a career as an actuary or data scientist, or for a career in business or industry.
 A student majoring in another discipline may choose to minor in mathematics.
 A major in elementary education may choose a minor in mathematics or the concentration designed especially for elementary teachers.
 (See the education department listing for more information.)

 In addition to the formal courses described below, there are many other opportunities available for students interested in mathematics.
 An individual learning project on a topic of mutual interest can be designed with the assistance of a faculty member.
-The department supports students to engage in summer research in mathematics, mathematical biology or biostatistics through a generous stipend program.
-Opportunities are available to combine the summer research with an honors thesis.
+The department supports students to engage in summer research in mathematics and related mathematical sciences, through a generous stipend program.
+Opportunities are available to combine the summer research with an All-College Thesis.
 An active student math club and a local chapter of Pi Mu Epsilon (a national honor society for students of mathematics) cooperate with the mathematics department to offer a rich program of seminars, films, visiting speakers, career information and social activities.
 Each spring the department hosts a regional Pi Mu Epsilon conference at which students and faculty from several colleges gather at Saint Benedict's and Saint John's for two days of presentations by students and invited speakers.

-Mathematics as a skill and as a theoretical structure has played a crucial role in modern civilization as well as in the everyday lives of individuals.
-Therefore, all students will be required to take and pass one course which satisfies the common curriculum requirement in mathematics.
-While different courses cover different topics, all courses meeting the requirement stress mathematics as a conceptual discipline, and address its contemporary role.
-These courses will also enable students to understand and appreciate the power and limitations when using mathematical reasoning, its language and notation to solve a variety of problems from other disciplines and from everyday life.
-Students enrolled in common curriculum courses are actively involved in doing mathematics.
+Mathematics, both as a skill and as a theoretical structure has played a crucial role in modern civilization and the everyday lives of individuals.
+Therefore, all students will be required to take and pass one course which satisfies the common curriculum requirement in mathematics, and students may opt to take a mathematics course to fulfill the Abstract Structures requirement for the Integrations curriculum.
+While different courses cover different topics, all courses meeting the requirement stress mathematics as a conceptual discipline and address its contemporary role.
+These courses will also enable students to understand and appreciate the power and limitations when using mathematical reasoning, its language, and notation to solve a variety of problems from other disciplines and from everyday life.
+Students enrolled in our courses are actively involved in doing mathematics.

-Certain mathematics common curriculum courses (MATH 114, 121, 122, 124) have as prerequisite satisfactory performance on the Quantitative Skills Inventory Test.
-Students who have an ACT-Math score of 21 or greater or SAT-Math score of 530 or greater will be granted satisfactory performance status without taking the examination.
-Otherwise, the examination will be administered by appointment with the Mathematics Skills Center.
+Most mathematics courses have a “math proficiency” prerequisite.
+Students who have an ACT-Math score of 21 or greater or SAT-Math score of 530 or greater are automatically considered math proficient.
+Students who wish to take Math 114 or Math 121 will be automatically allowed with an ACT-Math score of 17 or greater (or equivalent).
 All students enrolled in MATH 118 or 119 will be asked to take a calculus readiness exam during the first week of classes.

 The mathematics department offers concentrations in mathematics and mathematics/secondary education; it also offers a major in numerical computation jointly with the computer science department.
 Information about the numerical computation major is in a separate section for that major.
 Students may not earn majors in both mathematics and numerical computation.
 Students may not earn a minor in mathematics with a major in numerical computation.